 Share:

 Whether you're a first-time or experienced homebuyer, figuring out how to finance your dream home is one of the most important decisions you'll make.
-That's why, with the help of Don Fowler, Sr. Loan Officer at Movement Mortgage, we've put together this Mortgage 101 primer.
-Our goal is to help you navigate the often complex world of home financing with ease and confidence as we break down the eight types of mortgage loans for homebuyers.
+That's why, with the help of Don Fowler, Sr. Loan Officer at Movement Mortgage,we've put together this Mortgage 101 primer.
+Our goal is to help you navigate the often complex world of home financing with ease and confidence as we dive into mortgages for beginners.
 Let's get started!

 The Basics of Home Financing